sagargaddam/privacy-policy/index.md

  	Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.
  	</p> <p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible
- 	at Train Running Status App unless otherwise defined in this Privacy Policy.
+ 	at this App unless otherwise defined in this Privacy Policy.
  	</p> <p><strong>Information Collection and Use</strong></p> <p>For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Android Advertising ID.
 The information that I request will be retained on your device and is not collected by me in any way.</p>
   <p>Usage of Advertising ID
 Usage.
 The advertising identifier must only be used for advertising and user analytics.
 The status of the “Opt out of Interest-based Advertising” or “Opt out of Ads Personalization” setting must be verified on each access of the ID.